JuliaStats/GLM.jl/docs/src/index.md

 - `confint`: confidence intervals for coefficients
 - `cooksdistance`: [Cook's distance](https://en.wikipedia.org/wiki/Cook%27s_distance) for each observation, giving an estimate of the influence of each data point.
 Currently only implemented for linear models without weights.
 - `deviance`: measure of the model fit, weighted residual sum of squares for lm's
-- `dispersion`: estimated dispersion (or scale) parameter for a model's distribution
+- `dispersion`: dispersion (or scale) parameter for a model's distribution
-- `dof`: return the number of degrees of freedom consumed in the model
+- `dof`: the number of degrees of freedom consumed in the model
 - `dof_residual`: degrees of freedom for residuals, when meaningful
-- `fitted`: return the fitted values of the model
+- `fitted`: the fitted values of the model
 - `glm`: fit a generalized linear model (an alias for `fit(GeneralizedLinearModel, ...)`)
 - `lm`: fit a linear model (an alias for `fit(LinearModel, ...)`)
 - `loglikelihood`: log-likelihood of the model